katia-la/assistant_budget/README.md

 ### Purpose

-Build and ship a full AI agent solution for analyzing bank transactions - from tool setup and prompts to a deployement on AWS.
+Build and ship a full AI solution for analyzing bank transactions - from tool setup and prompts to a deployement on AWS.

 ### Problem solved & benefits
 - Faster insights: Answers questions about spending patterns instantly instead of manual spreadsheet analysis.